 The keys on the Hamzer 61 are slightly smaller and they are closer together than a normal keyboard would be.
 The plastic on it feels a little flimsy as well.

 The volume is something that is pretty weird.
 It is surprisingly loud and it defaults to max volume.
 Headphones aren’t very good with the Hamzer 61 because the volume is really loud even when on the lower volume setting.
 Something nice is that it comes with a detachable music stand to hold sheet music.

 The Alesis Melody is good for beginner’s piano lessons and for parents who don’t want to spend a fortune.
 Alesis also makes the Harmony 61, which is just a step up from this product.
 This comes with a stand, a music holder, a microphone, and a bench.

-Something to keep in mind for parents is that some of these kids pianos are not going be high-quality.
+Something to keep in mind for parents is that some of these options are not going to be high-quality.

 This beginner’s product comes with a headphone jack for parents who want to keep the noise down a little bit.
 You get the functions like dual and split mode on this keyboard which is also a plus for a beginner.
 This allows you to split the keyboard to have more than one sound at a time.

 This comes with 2 months of face to face lessons.
 This helps as lessons are quite expensive.
 The keyboard itself isn’t going to blow you away and it feels rather cheap.
 This is our least favorite and it doesn’t compare to some of the others on this list.